Pedro Sainz Rodríguez: Monarchism

 Sainz Rodríguez drifted from the government and in 1943 was involved in a plot with Generals Antonio Aranda and Luis Orgaz Yoldi, who intended to restore the monarchy with a coup.
 Ultimately, however, nothing came of that initiative.
-However, he remained committed to monarchism and, along with Spanish Confederation of the Autonomous Right leader José María Gil-Robles y Quiñones and the author Eugenio Vegas Latapie, he was one of the three main consellors of Juan.
+However, he remained committed to monarchism and, along with Spanish Confederation of the Autonomous Right leader José María Gil-Robles y Quiñones and the author Eugenio Vegas Latapié, he was one of the three main consellors of Juan.
 During the Second World War, he was also a regular contact of Samuel Hoare, whose role was to keep Spain from joining the Axis powers.

 Increasingly distant from Franco, he was even accused by el caudillo of organising international criticism of Spain in a Masonic plot with Santiago Montero Díaz, a dissident from the Falange wing although Sainz Rodríguez had no link.
 Despite the lack of evidence, Franco would keep repeating his allegations of Freemasonry against Sainz Rodríguez.
 Indeed, when the staunch Falangist Mauricio Carlavilla produced the book Anti-España 1959, which criticised the monarchist cause as a tool of Freemasonry, Franco indicated to Juan that he shared many of its views because of the prominence of Sainz Rodríguez in monarchism.
 Juan, however, rejected Franco's opinions and retained Sainz Rodríguez as a close advisor.

 Later years

-Sainz Rodríguez became noted as a prolific writer on the history of spirituality in Spain, producing such works as Historica de la literatura mística en España (1984) and the four volume Antología de la literatura espiritual español (1980-5).
+Sainz Rodríguez became noted as a prolific writer on the history of spirituality in Spain, producing such works as Historica de la literatura mística en España (1984) and the four volume Antología de la literatura espiritual español (1980–1985).
 His autobiography came out after Franco's death and reflected the deterioration between Franco and himself.
 Indeed, in keeping with the memoirs of many of his contemporaries, it largely dismissed El Caudillo as a bland and mediocre individual.